 If you are in the market for something more suburban, Aylestone, Little Stretton, Knighton Fields and Evington are popular locations around Leicester, offering both period and modern terraces, semis and detached properties – as well as flats.

 A little further outside the city limits of Leicester sits Wigston.
 A postcode survey carried out by Royal Mail in 2015 identified Wigston as the most desirable place to live in Leicestershire, and the 11th most desirable in England.
 Definitely worth a look.

 Six miles from the centre of the city is the town of Syston, where you'll find amenities such as supermarkets, pubs, high-street shops, a library and a leisure centre.
-The new-build homes at Liberty Gardens are just a short walk from the town and all its facilities.
+There’s a wide range of property types on offer here, including flats, bungalows and houses.

 Getting around in Leicester

 One of the best-connected cities in the UK, Leicester is located at the epicentre of the nation’s road and rail network.

 Train: The rail network, operated by East Midlands Trains and CrossCountry, offers services from Leicester station to Nottingham, Sheffield, Birmingham and over a dozen other towns and cities.
 Direct trains run regularly to London St Pancras, with a journey time of just over an hour.